Posted: Thu 19th Sep 2019

-"It's been that way my whole life," Hassan said.
+"It's been that way my whole life," Ade says.
 "It's been something that I always noticed isn't there.
 I remember trying to find tights and that was always an annoying situation.
 I remember being 20 and finding a brown bra and thinking 'oh my goodness!'."

 "I remember there was a scarf idea and others, but nothing was quite sticking.
-This idea for Nubian Skin came to me and I thought 'that's the one!'," she said.
+This idea for Nubian Skin came to me and I thought 'that's the one!'."

 The business set out to solve a problem that's common for people of colour.
-Nubian Skin's behind the scenes video features models talking about putting foundation on bra straps and tea staining underwear to help make it match their skin tone.
+Ade had heard stories from people who talked of putting foundation on bra straps and tea-staining underwear to help make it match their skin tone.

 Why didn't the industry offer the products people needed?
-Hassan said she doesn't know for sure, but suspects it's because big lingerie companies are often owned by white men and the existing nude colours sold really well.
+Ade says she doesn't know for sure, but suspects it's because big lingerie companies are often owned by white men and the existing nude colours sold really well.
 Unless they experienced the demand themselves, they're simply not going to think about it.